BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 ]

 ```
-In this example we need to send 4.0 BTC, which is larger than either of our UTXOs.
-This requires combining them, then using our change address to get the unspent funds.
+In our example, we're going to send 4.0 BTC, which is larger than either of our UTXOs.
+This requires combining them, then using our change address to retrieve the unspent funds.

 ### Set Up Your Variables

-We've already have `$changeaddress` and `$recipient` variables from our previous examples:
+We already have `$changeaddress` and `$recipient` variables from previous examples:
 ```
 $ echo $changeaddress
 myrK8U3SE1nWh9y9XPho5aTrKYW6n8qSQv
 ~$ echo $recipient
 n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi
 ```
-We also need to record the txid and vout for each of our two UTXOs:
+We also need to record the txid and vout for each of our two UTXOs.
+Having identified the UTXOs that we want to spend, we can use our JQ techniques to make sure doing so is error free:
 ```
 $ utxo_txid_1=$(bitcoin-cli listunspent | jq -r '.[0] | .txid')
+$ utxo_vout_1=$(bitcoin-cli listunspent | jq -r '.[0] | .vout')
 $ utxo_txid_2=$(bitcoin-cli listunspent | jq -r '.[1] | .txid')
-$ utxo_vout_1=$(bitcoin-cli listunspent | jq -r '.[0] | .vout')
 $ utxo_vout_2=$(bitcoin-cli listunspent | jq -r '.[1] | .vout')
 ```

 ### Write the Transaction

-Writing the new raw transaction is surprisingly simple.
+Writing these more complex raw transaction is surprisingly simple.
 All you need to do is include an additional, comma-separated JSON object in the JSON array of inputs and an additional, comma-separated key-value pair in the JSON object of outputs.

 Here's the example.
 Take a look at it carefully to understand where the inputs end the outputs begin:
 ```
-$ rawtxhex2=$(bitcoin-cli -named createrawtransaction transactions='''[ { "txid": "'$utxo_txid_1'", "vout": '$utxo_vout_1' }, { "txid": "'$utxo_txid_2'", "vout": '$utxo_vout_2' } ]''' outputs='''{ "'$recipient'": 4.0, "'$changeaddress'": 1.8495 }''')
+$ rawtxhex2=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid_1'", "vout": '$utxo_vout_1' }, { "txid": "'$utxo_txid_2'", "vout": '$utxo_vout_2' } ]''' outputs='''{ "'$recipient'": 4.0, "'$changeaddress'": 1.8495 }''')
 ```
 We were _very_ careful figuring out our money math.
 These two UTXOs contain 5.85 BTC.
 After sending 4.0 BTC, we'll have 1.85 BTC left.
 We again chose .0005 BTC for the transaction fee.
-To accomodate that fee, we set our change to 1.849 BTC.
-If we'd messed up our math and instead set our change to 1.749 BTC, that additional .1 BTC would be lost.
+To accomodate that fee, we set our change to 1.8495 BTC.
+If we'd messed up our math and instead set our change to 1.7495 BTC, that additional .1 BTC would be lost.
 That's $100 gone to the miners!
 If we'd forgot to make change at all, then the whole 1.85 BTC ($2000!) would have disappeared.
 So, again, _be careful_.

-Fortunately, we can triple-check with our JQ alias:
+Fortunately, we can triple-check with the `btctxfee` alias from the JQ Interlude:
 ```
 $ btctxfee $rawtxhex2
 .0005